link1905/Unity-SummerRest/README.md

   ![](Screenshots/2_auth_0_auth_container.png)
 - You will see a list of auth containers, each of them contains a record of key, appender type and secret value
   - Key: used by endpoints to refer the auth container
-  - Secret value: the value will be only used for editor requests, this value will be resolved by an [ISecretRepository](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Repositories/ISecretRepository.cs) in runtime
+  - Secret value: the value will be only used for **editor requests**, and resolved by an [ISecretRepository](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Repositories/ISecretRepository.cs) in runtime
   - Appender type: how the auth data will be appended into a request (typically modify the request's header), currently we support BearerToken, Basic(Username/password),...
 You can make your own appender by
-    - Modify params or headers of an endpoint (not reusable)
+    - Manually modify params or headers of an endpoint (not reusable)
     - Or implement [IAuthAppender](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Appenders/IAuthAppender.cs), then the class will be listed in the type dropdown
 - For example: if you use BearerToken with data "my-data", every requests refer to this container will be added a header "Authorization":"Bearer my-data"